softwareQinc/qasmtools/README.md

-# openQASM_parser
+# qasmtools
-To use the code in this repository, add `openQASM_parser/include` as an include directory.
+To use the code in this repository, add `qasmtools/include` as an include directory.

 ## Qiskit specifications
 In order to use Qiskit specifications instead of the OpenQASM 2.0 standard, add the compile definition `USE_QISKIT_SPECS`.